Dennis-van-Gils/python-dvg-ringbuffer/README.rst

     ``numpy_ringbuffer`` and provides several optimizations and extra features, but requires Python 3.

-If, and only if the ring buffer is completely full, will it return its array data as a contiguous C-style numpy array at a single fixed memory address per ring buffer instance.
+If and only if the ring buffer is completely full, will it return its array data as a contiguous C-style numpy array at a single fixed memory address per ring buffer instance.
 It does so by unwrapping the discontiguous ring buffer array into a second extra *unwrap* buffer that is a private member of the ring